jaybeeuu/jaybeeuu-dev/packages/posts/src/what-is-this/what-is-this.md

 [In a function `this` refers to the global object.](#in-a-function-this-refers-to-the-global-object) In this example I haven't used strict (I was lazy and unprofessional).
 If I had then the value of `this` would have been [`undefined`](#in-a-function-in-strict-mode-this-is-undefined).

+Can you think of any times you've had to pass a function as a callback?
+Just a few.
 Ever get an error from a function using `this` that you've passed as a callback?
 This little injustice is why.
+Until we had `async/await` JavaScript's entire async model was based on passing callbacks.
+Even now, array functions and event handlers, passing functions is bread and butter to a JS dev.
+JavaScrpt is a functional language, and certainly treating it as such is one of the best way to write JavaScript.
+Sorry Mr Eich, JavaScript is fantastic in many ways.
+But IMHO, in a language with functions as first class citizens a mutant `this` is not good design.

 Are you sure you don't just want to skip to the [end](#surviving-this)?
 These rules are complicated and they only get worse.